CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

   - To configure SPAN or ERSPAN on a Tomahawk or Trident3 switch, you must enable
     [non-atomic update mode](/cumulus-linux/System-Configuration/Netfilter-ACLs/#nonatomic-update-mode-and-update-mode).
-  - Mellanox switches reject SPAN ACL rules for an output interface that is a subinterface.
+  - Spectrum switches reject SPAN ACL rules for an output interface that is a subinterface.
   - Mirrored traffic is not guaranteed.
 If the MTP is congested, mirrored packets might be discarded.